Reseller & Partner playbook

 4. If the deal is single-customer contact support@wetransact.io to enable the single-tenant offer toggle.

-6. Set a monthly business review cadence, define success metrics, track deal velocity, and update joint pipeline in Crossbeam at each review.
+6. Set a monthly business review cadence, define success metrics, track deal velocity, and update joint pipeline at each review.

-Done well: First reseller agreement signed, CSP or MPO live, at least three joint pipeline opportunities identified from the reseller's existing customer base, and monthly review cadence in place.
+Done well: First reseller agreement signed, CSP or MPO live, at least three joint pipeline opportunities identified from the overlap analysis you ran up-front, and monthly review cadence in place.

 Common mistakes